ahalota/Leaflet.KMLGroundOverlay/README.md

 *Dependencies:* This library makes use of [Leaflet.imageTransform](https://github.com/ScanEx/Leaflet.imageTransform)

 This plugin is currently only functional for images which follow the same format as those of the sample data.
 It assumes a group of GroundOverlay tiles, with 2^n equally-sized tiles for each level n.
-[More details on KML Super-Overlays](https://developers.google.com/kml/documentation/kml_21tutorial?csw=1#superoverlays).
+[More details on KML Super-Overlays](https://developers.google.com/kml/documentation/kml_21tutorial?csw=1#superoverlays) and how to [generate them with gdal2tiles](https://developers.google.com/kml/articles/raster?hl=en).

 ##[Example 1](http://ahalota.github.io/Leaflet.KMLGroundOverlay/examples/ex1.html) ##